 Our meeting rooms are laid out past the elevator bank.
 Right after the elevators there is a cash machine on your left and restrooms on your right.
 Past those, first you come to a hallway where conference rooms A, B, and C are on your left headed away from the lobby.
 Conference rooms D, E, and F are on your right.
 Past that Hall the hall divides at a Y. There is another set of restrooms down by the other conference rooms near Bailey.
 If you go left, you come to Bailey-Hobson and if you go right you will get to the Naper room.
-We are in Naper 2 and 3 for general sessions.
-Outside of the Naper room we will have exhibits and we will have our registration.
+We are in Naper 2 and 3 on Friday, October 27, the banquet on October 28, and for general sessions on Sunday, October 29.
+Saturday’s general sessions, October 28, will be held in conference room A. Outside of the Naper room we will have exhibits and we will have our registration.

 Braille is Beautiful – Sunday:

 Braille is Beautiful will take place on Sunday.
 Please feel free to reach out to Debbie Stein if you wish to participate.